Black Spots on Lips: 10 Causes with Natural Remedies

 5. Honey

-Honey is a natural remedy that is used to treat a variety of skin conditions, including black spots on lips.
-It is rich in antioxidants and antibacterial properties which help to reduce inflammation and heal the skin.
+Honey is a natural remedy used to treat various skin conditions, including black spots on lips.
+It is rich in antioxidants and antibacterial properties that help reduce inflammation and heal the skin.
 With regular use, honey can help to lighten and remove black spots on lips.

-• Begin by washing your lips with a mild soap and warm water.
+• Begin by washing your lips with mild soap and warm water.

 • Pat your lips dry with a clean towel.